tilezen/vector-datasource/docs/index.md

 `https://tile.mapzen.com/mapzen/vector/v1/512/all/16/19293/24641.topojson?api_key=your-mapzen-api-key`

-More information is available about how to [use the vector tile service](use-service.md) and specify 512px or 256px tile sizes and custom layers in the service (though we recommend the default `all` layer).
+More information is available about how to [use the vector tile service](use-service.md) and specify `512` or `256` pixel tile sizes and custom layers in the service (though we recommend the default `all` layer).

 ##### Formats